-Rattle - A novel by JP Paul
+Rattle by JP Paul

 “Rattle” is a novel by JP Paul.
 The author comes out swinging in a feisty, well-paced dramedy centered upon the extended Proctar family of south Florida.

-Paul's street cred as an international journalist provides the backbone for this novel.
+JP Paul's street cred as an international journalist provides the backbone for this novel.
 An observant person who has walked the tough yards, his fictional characters are raw and plausibly imperfect, neither heroes nor villians.
 They often puzzle and always push.
 Socio-cultural gaps spark disparate reactions.
 While some situations disturb, they are managed with sensitivity and in many cases with appropriate humor.

 Goodwill often comes from people and circumstances when we least expect it.
 Preconceptions are best left on the night table when reading Rattle since one never knows from where the next favor or roadblock will arise.
 Tension is perpetuated as desires collide, especially where compromise is not an option and logical solutions are rarely chosen.
 The book explores the decisions we make through all stages of life.
 Just when we feel we have everything controlled, we are forced to negotiate additional discordant tangents.
 Rattle speaks at length about the crippling effects of frustration, familial obigations and perceived injustices that paralayze our best intentions long before they stimulate progress.
 Procrastinators neither win nor lose, they are simply cast aside, discarded abruptly in a startlingly accurate depiction of the unforgiving pace of the 21st century.

-JP Paul goes all in with sub-themes including corporate skullduggery, the opaque and unregulated visual art market, colonial caste systems, global education and ecological nightmares.
+JP Paul goes all in with sub-themes including corporate corruption, the opaque and unregulated visual art market, colonial caste systems, aged global education and ecological nightmares.
 These themes clearly matter to the author but they never swamp an entertaining story.
 Indeed, you can breeze through this story in a sitting or three.
 Such is a style that is snappy and concise, a well-written quick meal from the artesanal deli.
 But there is so much more for the astute reader, a multi-course dinner to be digested slowly with a variety of complex flavors simmering below the surface.
 Therein lies the mastery of this book.
 The writer grants the reader choices.
 One can drill down for more details to savor the double entendres and turns of phrase while engaging the social discourse.
-Or the reader can barrel forward at breakneck speeds toward the thrilling final sections to see what happens to your favorite characters, most of whom become more huggable and cheer-worthy as the story lines progress.
+Or the reader can barrel forward at breakneck speeds toward the thrilling final sections to see what happens to your favorite characters, some who surpsingly become more huggable and cheer-worthy as the story lines progress.